solana-labs/ecosystem/projects/defi passport.md

 ---
-slug: defi passport
+slug: "defipassport"
-date: 2021-03-22
+date: "2021-03-22"
-title: DeFi Passport
+title: "DeFi Passport"
-logline: The DeFi Passport is an extension that allows you to sync all your on-chain transaction histories across blockchains in a verifiable manner.
+logline: "The DeFi Passport is an extension that allows you to sync all your on-chain transaction histories across blockchains in a verifiable manner."
 cta: https://github.com/spruceid/degen-passport
 logo: /img/defipassport.svg
 category: DeFi, tools, explorer